mahquantum/.github/profile/README.md

 Welcome to the official development and research command center for **MAH Quantum**.
 We are a deep-tech engineering foundry dedicated to pushing the boundaries of distributed AI infrastructure, model quantization, and high-performance edge computing.

 Our mission is simple: to empower the next generation of software engineers and researchers by giving them direct, unmediated access to enterprise-grade AI hardware.
-We don't just teach code—we build production-ready systems.
+We don't just teach code-we build production-ready systems.

 ### Our Vision & Physical Infrastructure
 The future of artificial intelligence does not live exclusively in centralized data centers; it lives at the edge.